-Options for bet ter time management Option 1 Segment your client list based on assets, production, or the complexity of their financial needs, and offer different levels of service to different segments.
+Options for better time management Option 1 Segment your client list based on assets, production, or the complexity of their financial needs, and offer different levels of service to different segments.
 "A" clients might receive annual and quarterly reviews, while "B" clients receive only annual and semiannual reviews and "C" clients receive only annual reviews.
-To run your practice effectively, you may need to manage your time spent on reviews.
 Option 2 Offer annual reviews only, with the option for telephone "check-in" if the client has a specific performance concern.
-If you think you are spending too much time on reviews, you Option 3 Reduce the number of clients by establishing or raising a minimum asset level.
-Many financial professionals find that providing a high level of service to a select group of clients have several options.
-Option 4 ultimately results in a more satisfying and rewarding practice.
-Hire additional staff and delegate more responsibilities.
+Option 3 Reduce the number of clients by establishing or raising a minimum asset level.
+Many financial professionals find that providing a high level of service to a select group of clients ultimately results in a more satisfying and rewarding practice.
+Option 4 Hire additional staff and delegate more responsibilities.